The Archery Training Diary – Why “More” Isn’t Always Better

 Keeping a training diary might seem unnecessary for archery at first; maybe you’ve already improved massively without ever using one.
 But it needn’t be complicated and take huge amounts of time.
 You will probably spend hundreds or thousands of hours working on your shooting, and not bothering with some sort of diary actually ends up costing you time, not saving it.
 A diary helps solidify your technique, and ensures you’re always moving forwards.
 In times of need (when you seem to have lost your form feeling), a diary helps you quickly get back to shooting properly.
 This could save you days, or even weeks of frustration and poor shooting.

 You can watch the full video about keeping a training diary on YouTube (see below) and there’s also a written summary if you scroll down past the video.
+If you’ve not already, make sure to check out our Recurve Archery Basics, How To Learn Archery and How To Train for Archery guides.

 A training diary can be different things to different archers.
 But essentially it’s a personal record of your shot cycle, how you’ve trained, how you feel and what you plan to do to progress.
 Simple.